speedruncomorg/api/version1/regions.md

 ### GET /regions

-This will return *all* regions order by name.
+This will return *all* regions ordered by name.

 ### GET /regions/{id}